calendulish/stlib/README.md

 Dependencies to build SteamWorks Python Extension (Optional)
 -----------------------------------------------------

-WARNING: SteamWorks Python Extension is incomplete, but it's easy to implement. if you need a feature that is not present, send a pull request or open an issue.

 - Python and headers >= 3.10
 - Microsoft Visual C++ compiler (MSVC) or GNU Compiler (GCC)